I’m organising a festival/author talk. Will you speak at our event?

 Where did the idea for Pathways come from?

-Pathways was inspired by the hard problem of consciousness (sometimes known as the mind-body problem).
+Pathways was partially inspired by the hard problem of consciousness (sometimes known as the mind-body problem).
 It wouldn’t exist had I not read the philosopher Mary Midgley’s Science and Poetry (Routledge, 2001).
 Midgley uses a simile of the ‘ill- lit aquarium’ to describe ‘our world, including ourselves’ which must be viewed through its various windows to be better understood.

 Pathways is set in Las Vegas and Cambridge.
 How did you research it?